The information given below has been disclosed pursuant to Rule 26 of the AIM Rules for Companies. The last update was on 12 September 2025.

 Remuneration committee

-This committee is comprised of David Johnson (Chair) and Geoff Martin.
+This committee is comprised of David Johnson (Chair) and Kevin Allen.
 The remuneration committee sets the remuneration and other terms of employment of executive directors.
 Remuneration levels are set by reference to individual performance, experience and market conditions with a view to providing a package appropriate for the responsibilities involved.

 Directors’ contracts are designed to provide the assurance of continuity which the company desires.
 There are no provisions for pre-determined compensation on termination.
 Pensions for directors were based on salary alone and were provided by the company defined contribution scheme and defined benefits scheme.
 Contributions were paid to these schemes in accordance with independent actuarial recommendations or funding rates determined by the remuneration committee as appropriate to the type of scheme.
 From 2010 no benefits have accrued to directors under these schemes.
 Non-executive directors have no service contracts and no pension contributions are made on their behalf.